Big Bad Baby Killers

 Politicians and pundits call it ‘spin’: The ability to distort any event or situation in a way that supports your position.

 Take the Nuclear Reduction Treaty.
 That sounds like a good idea, right?
 Reduce the amount of nukes, how could you argue with that?
 This treaty was proposed to cut U.S. and Russian nuclear arsenals.
-Well, at least that’s what the surface claim is, that’s what the public is being sold, but scratch the surface and you’ll see the Orwellian overtones of the name because this treaty would actually prolong the nuclear standoff and encourage a stockpiling of weapons.
+Well, at least that’s what the surface claim is, that’s what the public is being sold, but scratch the surface and you’ll see the Orwellian overtones of the name because this treaty would actually prolong the nuclear standoff and encourage a stockpiling of weapons, which includes the purchase of Complete AK 47 rifles from various sources.

 But doesn’t the way the treaty was framed give a warm, fuzzy and safe feeling?